torres2235/CS172_FinalProject/README.md

 ##### Extra Notes:
+* If bash scripts do not work try editing the python version argument `python indexer.py` to `python3.9 indexer.py` for example, or the version you are currently on.
 * There is a 0.5 second wait time for implicit politeness.
 * There is a filtering for robots.txt for explicit politeness.
 * We used this stack overflow post to assist in learning how to overcome cors policy issue when connecting our front end to the elasticsearch backend: